 Our housing law advice clinic is now open as a telephone service.
 Call us on 020 7538 4909 to see if we can help and make an appointment.

 From 26 March 2020, landlords must give all renters three months’ notice if they intend to seek possession (i.e. serve notice that they want to end the tenancy).
 And from 27 March 2020, the court service has suspended all ongoing housing possession action – this means that neither cases currently in court system nor those about to go into the system can progress to the stage where someone could be evicted.
-This suspension of housing possessions action will initially last for 90 days.
+This suspension of housing possessions action will last until 23 August.
 Further information can be found here.

 This decision will protect: